lu-well/telemetry-data-batch-loader/README.md

 Time taken to upload all batches is displayed once the process is successfully completed, so that the speed and efficiency of the system can be monitored.

-If the batch upload is unsuccessful, the system will automatically restart and attempt to complete the task again.
-If it is still unsuccessful after multiple attempts, an error message is returned advising the user to check for issues in the file and their system.
+If the batch upload is unsuccessful, the system will automatically restart and attempt to complete the task again, up to 5 times.
+If it is still unsuccessful after 5 attempts, an error message is returned advising the user to check for issues in the upload file and their operating system.